boilerrat/awesome-decentralized-autonomous-organizations/readme.md

 - [RadicalxChange](https://quadraticvote.radicalxchange.org/) - An easy tool to host a quadratic vote.
 - [QuadraticVote.co](https://quadraticvote.co/) - Plural Voting (also known as Quadratic Voting or QV) is a redesigned voting method reflecting the intensity of people's preferences in collective decisions.
 - [Vocdoni](https://aragon.org/vocdoni) - Powered by an auditable, censorship-resistant and anonymous digital voting protocol.

+## Whitepapers
+- [DAI](https://makerdao.com/en/whitepaper/) - The Maker Protocol, also known as the Multi-Collateral Dai (MCD) system, allows users to generate Dai by leveraging collateral assets approved by “Maker Governance.”
+- [Ethereum](https://ethereum.org/en/whitepaper/) - This introductory paper was originally published in 2014 by Vitalik Buterin, the founder of Ethereum, before the project's launch in 2015
+- [Lido DAO](https://lido.fi/static/Lido:Ethereum-Liquid-Staking.pdf) - Lido DAO is a community that builds liquid staking service for Ethereum.

 ## Contributing